 Did you know that 79% of contact centres receive calls from customers who are not English speakers?
 Not-surprisingly, 60% of customers expect to receive customer service in their native language according to a 2016 study by the International Customer Management Institute and Lionbridge.
 So can you afford to lose 60% of your customers just because you do not speak their language?

 According to a 2014 study by ICMI, 72% of contact centre managers agree that multilingual customer support increases customer satisfaction.
 Furthermore, with the world growing more connected every day, the importance of delivering personalised and comprehensive customer support cannot be more over-empathised.

 66% of Call Agents Are Frustrated with Language Barriers

-With 52% of contact centre managers expecting the volume of non-primary language communication to increase over time, it’s essential that contact managers consider introducing an in-house bilingual agent or outsourcing all-together.
+With 52% of contact center managers expecting the volume of non-primary language communication to increase over time, it’s essential that contact managers consider introducing an in-house bilingual agent or outsourcing altogether.
 According to the Lionbridge Report, 69% of call centre managers plan to support additional languages with Spanish as the most cited language.

 Multilingual support is the new battleground for contact centres

 “What is more important to great customer service than the language in which we deliver it?” asked Justin Robbins, ICMI community Director, while launching Lost in Translation: Leveraging Language to Deliver an Exceptional Customer Experience report.

 Although providing multilingual customer support may come as a challenge, the array of benefit it provides is worth noting;

 • Personalized customer experience

 • Improved brand loyalty